Getting Ready for a Court Hearing or Trial

 Only one person can speak at a time.
 A court reporter is taking down everything said in the courtroom.
 S/he can only record one speaker at a time.

-The Judge will ask you questions.
+The judge will ask questions.
 If you do not understand the question, say so.
 Do not answer until you fully understand the question.

 Take your time when answering questions.
 Give the question as much thought as you need to understand it and come up with your answer.
 Explain your answer if needed.